2025 Prairieland ICE detention center incident: Investigation and subsequent arrests

-One of the incident suspects called her mother from jail and asked her to contact a man who had not been arrested; the man then contacted the jailed suspect, who asked him to "move whatever you need to from the house" and tow her car from another jailed suspect's house.
-FBI agents monitored the man as he arrived at his Garland house, removed several packages, and dropped off a box at a Denton apartment.
-Federal agents subsequently raided the apartment, discovering anti-government and anarchist documents in what appeared to be the box seen earlier.
-On July 7, the man was arrested in Denton and charged with tampering with evidence and conspiring to tamper with evidence.
-He was married to one of the shooting incident suspects, ICE said.
-The man, a Dallas teacher, was released on bond but was subsequently arrested two more times, once for deleting messages from the Signal and Discord messaging apps, and again for what officials describe as an attempt to modify a Nintendo Game Boy as a remote triggering device for explosives.
+Rueda called her mother from jail and asked her to contact Rueda's husband, Daniel Sanchez Estrada; (Note: Also known as Des Sanchez.
+The composite surname Sanchez Estrada follows Spanish naming customs; Sanchez is the father's surname, which is typically used predominantly, and Estrada is the mother's surname, which is typically added only in formal settings.) when he responded, Rueda asked him to "move whatever you need to from the house".
+FBI agents monitored Sanchez Estrada as he arrived at his Garland house, removed several packages, and dropped off a box at a Denton apartment.
+Federal agents subsequently raided the apartment, discovering anti-government and anarchist documents, largely pamphlets and zines, in what appeared to be the box seen earlier.
+On July 7, Sanchez Estrada was arrested in Denton and charged with tampering with evidence and conspiring to tamper with evidence.
+The renter of the apartment was not arrested or charged.